01 What can I expect as a Fellow?

 To help drive positive program outcomes for participants and partner schools, senior school leaders are asked to:

-For the 2024 Cohort, a full scholarship will be offered to all participants; schools will be offered stipends to allow for time release.
+For the 2026 Cohort, a full scholarship will be offered to all participants.

 Schools are asked to support each participant with up to two days’ time release over the course of the program (total across the one-year program).
-The nine days of intensive program workshops will be conducted mainly during school holidays to minimise participants’ time out of school.
+The majority of intensive program workshops will be conducted mainly during school holidays to minimise participants’ time out of school.

 We’re looking for candidates with these seven key attributes.